 GDNF (glial cell-derived neurotrophic factor) is a special protein that is naturally produced inside the brain.
 When GDNF is given to damaged dopamine brain cells in the lab it helps them to regenerate.
 It may be able to do the same in people with Parkinson's if it can be delivered to the right part of the brain in the right way.
 This project looked at finding a way forward for a clinical trial of device delivered GDNF that has potential to help slow, stop or reverse the progression of Parkinson's.
 We have decided not to continue investing in device delivered GDNF as the costs and difficulties became too high.
 There are other trials in progress that continue to investigate the potential of GDNF.
 We are also now funding a clinical trial of an injectable form of a growth factor that has similar potential to GDNF.
-Project name: Enterin Investigating a new treatment for Parkinson's-related dementia Investment committed to date £O Type: Life | Stage: Clinical trials
+Project name: Enterin Investigating a new treatment for Parkinson's-related dementia Investment committed to date £0 Type: Life | Stage: Clinical trials

 A trial exploring the potential of a drug called ENT-01 to address Parkinson's dementia, supported by Parkinson's UK, is no longer going ahead.
 ENT-01 has the potential to reduce the effects of alpha-synuclein, a protein thought to play an important role in the development of Parkinson's, in the gut.
 Early-stage clinical trials in people with Parkinson's suggest the drug improves constipation and revealed it may hold promise for treating other important aspects of Parkinson's, including dementia.
 We announced £2m of funding for the proposed trial through our Parkinson's Virtual Biotech programme in October 2022.
 The total cost of the trial was anticipated to be over £10m.
 The company Enterin Inc. aimed to raise this from other investors to start the study in early 2024.
 Unfortunately, despite their best efforts, the company has not been able to raise enough investment to take the study forward at this time.
 However, Enterin remains fully committed to developing ENT-01 for Parkinson's constipation.
-We are Parkinson's UK.
-Powered by people.
-Funded by you.
-Improving life for everyone affected by Parkinson's.
-Together we'll find a cure.
+We're Parkinson's UK, the charity that's here to support every Parkinson's journey.
+Every step of the way.
+Free confidential helpline 0808 800 0303Monday to Friday 9am to 6pm, Saturday 10am to 2pm (interpreting available) Now Relay UK 18001 0808 800 0303 (for textphone users only) hello@parkinsons.org.uk | parkinsons.org.uk Parkinson's UK, 50 Broadway, London SW1H 0DB